ViniciusCastellani/Credit-Score-Predictor/README.md

 This project involves predicting credit scores using Python, with pandas, numpy, scikit-learn, and LabelEncoder libraries.
 The main objective is to analyze customer data, and create a model that can predict the credit score of a customer based on various factors.

-## Example Output

-The output of the model will be a prediction of the credit score of a customer based on the input features.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.